 Nodes are the sources or targets of messages in an AMQP network.
 AMQP does not differentiate between clients and servers, but only knows communicating peers.
 Implementations using AMQP might assign specific roles to nodes, like producer and queue and consumer, but these differences play no role at the AMQP level.
 A producer sending messages to a queue is just an AMQP node transferring messages to another node.

-AMQP links exist to establish transfer routes between nodes, whereby the nodes on either end may reside in the same container or may be distributed across different containers.
+AMQP links exist to establish transfer routes between nodes, whereby the nodes on either end may reside in different or the same the same container or may be distributed across different containers.

-The source and target information that is transferred in the “attach” performative for establishing links contains two addresses, the source address identifies a node on the source container, the target identifies a node on target container.

-Links are unidirectional transfer routes, moving messages from the source to the target, and communicating the state of the delivery at the target back to the source.
-In this, some AMQP node might act as intermediaries, bridging links and relaying messages and delivery state between the ultimate source and targets.

-If the container supports it, links may be paired [AMQP-LINKPAIR] to form full-duplex, bi-directional routes between two nodes that are also suitable for request-response communication.
-Again, these link pairs might also be bridged via intermediary AMQP nodes.

 Nodes typically reflect distinct architectural entities in the implementing container that are accepting or emitting messages.
-The naming authority for nodes lies with the AMQP container which resolves names to internal objects.
+The AMQP container resolves addresses to internal objects.

-Commonly, AMQP employs a naming model such that there is at most one source and at most one target on any entity represented by an AMQP node, and therefore the container structures its addressing topology by node names.
-In rarer cases, a container implementation might choose to explicitly name the termini of a node, with a single node therefore being referenced by different names, one for each terminus.

 Containers

 AMQP containers are naming and management scopes for AMQP nodes.